mjeppesen/blog-code/content/post/logbooks-of-childcare.md

 {{<figure src="/images/logbook_1.svg" >}}

 They were logbooks of her time at childcare.
 Until they came home that day, I didn't know they existed or that the childcare teachers were making them each day.
 The books are full of notes, photos, artwork in clear plastic pockets, stories and quotes from the children.
-Many of pages I had seen in the daily email, but here it all collected in a book.
-There is something there from almost every day she was at childcare -- over three years of memories.
+Many of the pages I had seen in the daily email, but here it was all collected in a book.
+There is something from almost every day she was at childcare -- over three years of memories.
 Looking through it now I can see:

   - Photos of the children mixing paints and finger painting
   - Stories about learning the names of fruits